The Inspired Engagement Team

 John worked for 34 years in higher education, both as a faculty member and administrator.
 His various roles include communication instructor, division chair, dean, campus vice president, associate vice president of student learning, assistant provost/vice president of institutional effectiveness and student success, and provost.
 John retired as provost of Gateway Technical College in 2023.
 During his tenure at Gateway, John organized institutional effectiveness as a division of the college, led multiple college-wide quality improvement projects and accreditation reviews, and institutionalized CliftonStrengths development for employees and students.

-John holds a bachelors degree in English Education from Marquette University, a masters degree in English from Creighton University, and a PhD in Educational Administration specializing in Higher Education Leadership from the University of Nebraska.
+John holds a bachelor’s degree in English Education from Marquette University, a master’s degree in English from Creighton University, and a PhD in Educational Administration specializing in Higher Education Leadership from the University of Nebraska.
 John’s doctoral research explored appreciative practices in institutional effectiveness and their impact on individuals and organizations.

 John is a trained Appreciative Inquiry facilitator and long-time trainer on CliftonStrengths.
 He has co-presented at the Association of Community College Trustees on accreditation and on strengths development.
 John is also an experienced peer reviewer for the Higher Learning Commission.